fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 CMD pipenv run quart run --host 0.0.0.0
 ```

 First we need to define a Python image.
-For that we will use The `python:3.7.3-slim` image which includes a simple Debian Linux OS and no other packages installed.
+For that we will use the `python:3.7.3-slim` image which includes a simple Debian Linux OS and no other packages installed.

 Next we install `pipenv`, since it's not included in the image.